Legal

 Can you appeal a decision?

 Yes.
-If you would like to appeal the decision made by the FOI Unit, you can do so by sending a request in writing asking for an internal review of the decision to the Freedom Of Information Officer.
+If you would like to appeal the decision made by SEAI, you can do so by sending a request in writing asking for an Internal Review of the decision to the Freedom of Information Officer.

-An internal review fee of €30 (€10 for medical card holders) is applicable when appealing a decision and this is to be sent with your written submission.
+A fee of €30 (€10 for medical card holders) is applicable when appealing a decision and this must be sent with your written submission.

-The appeal process will involve a full reassessment of your original Freedom of Information request at a more senior level.
+The review process will involve a full reassessment of your original Freedom of Information request by a staff member at a more senior level than the staff member who made the original decision.

-If, after the internal review, you are unsatisfied with the decision and you would like to appeal again, your appeal should be directed to the Office of the Information Commissioner.
+If, after the Internal Review, you are still unsatisfied with the decision and you would like to appeal again, you can apply for a review to the Office of the Information Commissioner within six months of the Internal Review decision.

-Find more information on our Freedom of Information Publication Scheme here.
+Find more information on our Freedom of Information Publication Scheme below.

 To view SEAI’s terms and conditions of purchase please download the PDF below: